JoyBoy4326/WWWelcome/README.md

 # Employee Attrition Prediction

-This repository contains the implementation and dataset used in a master's dissertation project focused on modeling employee attrition using both survival analysis and classification techniques.
+This repository contains the implementation and dataset used in a undergraduate thesis project focused on modeling employee attrition using both survival analysis and classification techniques.
+**Author**: Mengxiao Ma
+**Institution**: [Brunel University of London]
+**Brunel Number**: 2160910
+**Year**: 2025

 ## Files